Frequently Asked Questions

 11am – 10pm

-Gate closes at Lucidity Festival at 12 midnight NO ARRIVALS PAST MIDNIGHT.
+Gate closes at Lucidity Festival at 10 pm.
+NO ARRIVALS PAST 10pm.

 Friday